-For the Class of 2021 no more than 30 students may be enrolled in the Medical Humanities and Ethics Certificate Program at any one time.
+For the Class of 2024 no more than 25 students may be enrolled in the MHCP at any one time.
+This normally allows space for 20 new applicants per year with exceptions made on a case by case basis.

 Admission to the Certificate Program